Walkeasy/TeamPacket/README.md

 # TeamPacket
+Standard SECCDQC Email Accounts: (Feel free to add these to your address book, once you have logged into and configured your team’s email account). hal.X@seccdc.org (where X=the team letter e.g. hal.a, hal.b…) judge.X@seccdc.org (where the Judge’s letter matches the team’s letter) operations@seccdc.org (SECCDC Operations account used to communicate with Judges, teams should not use unless submitting a requested email check.
+In the event of a real-world emergency use the phone provided. hal.cio@seccdc.org (HAL’s CIO – used for all team questions that are NOT rules related. hal.ciso@seccdc.org (HAL’s CISO – used to send and receive work assignments to/from the team.
+Note this email account is not directly monitored, only archived.
+The “Automatic CC” setup described below ensures a copy of all work assignment and your team’s response go to your White Team Judge who verifies the work has been accomplished and assigns a score (Full Credit, Partial Credit, No Credit).
+Points are then assigned by Operations, and revealed after all teams have competed. hal.change@seccdc.org (HAL’s Chief Change Officer (CCO) used for questions regarding change management logs, activities and related issues.

 Initial Log-in and Configuration
 1. Using a Web browser go to www.seccdc.org/sm to access the email Web client.
 2. Enter your team username and password.
 Note: all teams use a standardized username and password: